-Once Snowball migrates to the core by $t \approx 11.7$ Myr, it experiences multiple close interactions with other mass-segregated BHs before forming it's first BHB, with an eccentricity of 0.92 and a period of 99 days.
-The binary remains in the core for 64 Myr, undergoing various three-body interactions, hardening (with the period reducing to 63 days) and altering the eccentricity before being disrupted, exchanging the secondary component for a $26.14 \text{M}_{\odot}$ BH, the most massive BH in the cluster at that time.
-The lower panel in Figure \ref{fig:eccentricity} displays the evolution of Snowballs binary eccentricity.
+Once Snowball migrates to the core by $t \approx 11.7$ Myr, it experiences multiple close interactions with other mass-segregated BHs before forming its first BHB, with an eccentricity of 0.92 and a period of $P = 99$ days.
+The binary remains in the core for 64 Myr, undergoing various three-body interactions, hardening (with the period reducing to 63 days) and altering the eccentricity before being disrupted, exchanging the secondary component for a 26.14$ \text{M}_{\odot}$ BH, the most massive BH in the cluster at that time.
+The lower panel in Figure \ref{fig:eccentricity} displays the evolution of Snowball's binary eccentricity.
 It is clear that the many scattering events significantly alter the BHB eccentricity, with extremes of $e = 0.0008$ (near circular) to $e = 0.999$ (maximally eccentric).
-After five more three-body interactions the binary is again disrupted at $t \approx 230$ Myr, exchanging the $26.14 \text{M}_{\odot}$ BH for a $25.34 \text{M}_{\odot}$ BH and ejecting the heavier former companion, making Snowball the most massive body in the cluster.
-The newly formed binary is fairly eccentric, at $e = 0.97$.
+After five more three-body interactions the binary is again disrupted at $t \approx 230$ Myr, exchanging the 26.14 $\text{M}_{\odot}$ BH for a 25.34 $\text{M}_{\odot}$ BH and ejecting the heavier former companion from the cluster, making Snowball the most massive body in the cluster.
+The newly formed binary is fairly eccentric, with $e = 0.97$.

-The process of forming a high eccentricity BHB, undergoing multiple strong interactions and an eventual exchange event occurs twice more, until Snowball forms its first merging BHB with a $m_2 = 22.2 \text{M}_{\odot}$ companion, corresponding to a mass ratio of 0.86.
+The process of forming a high eccentricity BHB, undergoing multiple strong interactions and an eventual exchange event occurs twice more, until Snowball forms its first merging BHB with a $m_2 = 23.2$ $\text{M}_{\odot}$ companion, corresponding to a mass ratio of 0.89.
 The binary forms at $t = 258.7$ Myr with $P = 1732$ days and $e = 0.41$.
-After undergoing nine hardening events the binary separation is lowered sufficiently to allow for significant gravitational radiation, leading to inspiral and eventual merger at $ t \approx 300$ Myr.
-This merger nearly doubles Snowball mass to $37.1 \text{M}_{\odot}$.
+After undergoing nine hardening events the binary separation is lowered sufficiently to allow for significant gravitational radiation, leading to the inspiral and eventual merger at $ t \approx 300$ Myr.
+This merger nearly doubles Snowball mass to 37.1 $\text{M}_{\odot}$.